 BGP is not just a reachability protocol.
 Network operators can manipulate traffic paths using selective advertisement of more specific addresses, allowing BGP to be used as a traffic engineering tool.
 These more specific advertisements often have a restricted propagation.
-This is evident in Figure 2, where I've combined the BGP routing table counts from both the Route Views peers and the peers of the RIPE NCC's Routing Information Service (RIS).
-There are two distinct bands in this plot, the upper band is the Route Views peers, and the lower band is generated by the RIS peers.
-The RIS peers, which are predominately located in Europe, appear to have 50,000 fewer prefixes, and cluster more tightly around their mean as compared to the set of Route Views peers.
-The other interesting point is that at the start of 2017 the reporting systems have a divergence of some 50,000 route entries, yet by the end of 2019 this divergence has increased to some 100,000 routing entries.
+This is evident in Figure 2, where the BGP routing table counts from both the Route Views peers and the peers of the RIPE NCC's Routing Information Service (RIS) are combined.
+There is not a single plot in this figure where each BGP speak sees essentially the same network.
+There is a variance across the various peers of these route collectors that is around 50,000 routes.

-Figure 2 - IPv4 routing table 2016-2018, as seen by Route Views and RIS Peers
+Figure 2 - IPv4 routing table 2019-2020, as seen by Route Views and RIS Peers